iak97/rails_todo_api/README.md

 To get started with the project, follow these steps:

-1. Clone the repository:
+## 1. Clone the repository 📂:

 ```bash
 git clone git@github.com:iak97/rails_todo_api.git
 ```

-2. Change into the project directory ↪️ :
+## 2. Change into the project directory ↪️ :

 ```bash
 cd rails_todo_api